Mississippi tornadoes kill 23, injure dozens overnight

-ROLLING FORK, Miss.
-(AP) — Powerful tornadoes tore through the Deep South on Friday night, killing at least 23 people in Mississippi, obliterating dozens of buildings and leaving an especially devastating mark in a rural town whose mayor declared, "My city is gone."
+Emergency officials in Mississippi said 23 people have been killed by tornadoes that tore through the state on Friday night, destroying buildings and knocking out power as severe weather that produced hail the size of golf balls moved through several southern states.

-The Mississippi Emergency Management Agency said in a Twitter post that search and rescue teams from local and state agencies were deployed to help victims impacted by the tornadoes.
-The agency confirmed early Saturday that 23 people had died, four were missing and dozens were injured.
+The Mississippi Emergency Management Agency confirmed there had been 23 deaths as of 6:20 a.m.
+Saturday with dozens of injuries and four people missing throughout the state.
+The agency said in a Twitter post that search and rescue teams from numerous local and state agencies were deployed along with personnel to assist those impacted by the tornadoes.

-A few minutes later, the agency warned the casualty toll could go higher, tweeting: "Unfortunately, these numbers are expected to change."

-The National Weather Service confirmed a tornado caused damage about 60 miles (96 kilometers) northeast of Jackson, Mississippi.
-The rural towns of Silver City and Rolling Fork reported destruction as the tornado swept northeast at 70 mph (113 kph) without weakening, racing towards Alabama through towns, including Winona and Amory, into the night.
+The National Weather Service confirmed a tornado caused damage about 60 miles northeast of Jackson, Mississippi.
+The rural towns of Silver City and Rolling Fork reported destruction as the tornado swept northeast at 70 mph without weakening, racing towards Alabama through towns including Winona and Amory into the night.

-Rolling Fork Mayor Eldridge Walker told CNN that his town was essentially wiped out.

-"My city is gone.
-But we are resilient and we are going to come back strong," he said.

-The National Weather Service issued an alert Friday night as the storm was hitting that didn't mince words: "To protect your life, TAKE COVER NOW!"
+The National Weather Service issued an alert as the storm was hitting that didn't mince words: "To protect your life, TAKE COVER NOW!"

 "You are in a life-threatening situation," it warned.
 "Flying debris may be deadly to those caught without shelter.
 Mobile homes will be destroyed.
 Considerable damage to homes, businesses, and vehicles is likely and complete destruction is possible."